ultraio/docs-blockchain/docs/tutorials/general/basics/create-a-testnet-account.md

 # Creating a Testnet Account

 It's easy to create an account on our public Testnet.
 These accounts are used for interacting with smart contracts, or for deploying smart contracts to.
-If you wish to do the latter, please reach out to developers@ultra.io so that we can help set the flag which enables you to do so.
-We restrict direct access to reduce spam and malicious behaviour on the network.

 ## Faucets

 Ultra provides two types of faucets on our public Testnet.

 -   `Account Faucet` - Here you can provide a public key and we will generate an account.
+Refer to [this tutorial](../../fundamentals/tutorial-generate-key-and-create-testnet-account.md) for details
 -   `Token Faucet` - Here you can fund your Testnet account with some fake UOS for testing purposes.
+Refer to [this tutorial](../../fundamentals/tutorial-obtain-token-and-purchase-ram.md) for details

 ## Using your account with Ultra's Authenticator